hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 There are two categories of objects - some that are created by `setup_objects()` regardless of arguments passed, and some that are only created when the tests request them.
 The objects created under "Defaults", below, are created automatically when `setup_objects()` is run, regardless of arguments.
 To create the other set of objects, pass the names of the object groups (ie "users") to the `setup()` function as a list.

 There is one additional group created that is not specified below and has no output in the setup scripts.
-It is not to be edited in any way during the tests, and any user with a profile (with the exception of `{user}-wiu3`, which is not in groups) should be in it.
-The real user account (ie `{user}`) is also added to this group when it is created.
+It is not to be edited in any way during the tests, and any user with a profile (with the exception of `{user}-wiu3`, who is not in groups) should be in it.
+The real user account (ie `{user}`) is also added to this group when it is created, to allow this user to make the test objects within this group.
 The group is called `{user}-wig0`.
 All clouds are and should be created under this group, and it is saved as `gvar['base_group']`.
 It is the first item created as part of the setup, and the last item deleted, and should remain so.

 ### Defaults